akhilvreddy/Resume/README.md

-# Resume & CV
+# Resume
-My resume and CV as of August 2022
+My resume as of August 2022